Ubud: History

 In 2002, terrorist bombings caused a decline in tourism throughout Bali including Ubud.
-In response to this a writer's festival was created, Ubud Writers and Readers Festival to help revive tourism, the island's main economic lifeline.
+In response to this, a writer's festival was created, Ubud Writers and Readers Festival to help revive tourism, the island's main economic lifeline.

 Streets

 The main street is Jalan Raya Ubud (Jalan Raya means main road), which runs east–west through the center of town.
 Two long roads, Jalan Monkey Forest and Jalan Hanoman, extend south from Jalan Raya Ubud.

 Buildings

 Puri Saren Agung is a large palace located at the intersection of Monkey Forest and Raya Ubud roads.
-The residence of Tjokorda Gede Agung Sukawati (1910–1978), the last ruling monarch of Ubud, it is still owned by the royal family.
+The residence of Tjokorda Gede Agung Sukawati (1910–1978), the last ruling monarch of Ubud, is still owned by the royal family.
 Dance performances and ceremonies are held in its courtyard.
 The palace was also one of Ubud's first hotels, opening its doors back in the 1930s.

-A number of Hindu temples exist, such as Pura Desa Ubud, which is the main temple, Pura Taman Saraswati, and Pura Dalem Agung Padangtegal, the temple of death.
+Some Hindu temples exist, such as Pura Desa Ubud, which is the main temple, Pura Taman Saraswati, and Pura Dalem Agung Padangtegal, the temple of death.
 The Gunung Kawi temple is the site of the royal tombs.
 Goa Gajah, also known as the Elephant Cave, is located in a steep valley just outside Ubud near the town of Bedulu.

 The Moon of Pejeng, in nearby Pejeng, is the largest single-cast bronze kettle drum in the world, dating from circa 300BC.
 It is a popular destination for tourists interested in local culture.